Lipen/bdd-rs/examples/model_checking/docs/theory.typ

   Choose based on problem:
   - Use forward if initial states are small/simple
   - Use backward if target states are small/simple
-  - Sometimes one direction has much smaller BDDs!
+  - Sometimes one direction has much smaller BDDs.
 ]

 = The Modal Mu-Calculus: Foundation of Fixpoints

-Before diving into CTL, we need to understand the _modal mu-calculus_ --- the theoretical foundation underlying fixpoint-based model checking.
+The _modal mu-calculus_ provides the theoretical foundation for fixpoint-based model checking.
-This calculus provides the mathematical framework for expressing recursive properties through least ($mu$) and greatest ($nu$) fixpoints.
+This calculus offers the mathematical framework for expressing recursive properties through least ($mu$) and greatest ($nu$) fixpoints.
+Understanding this framework illuminates why CTL model checking algorithms work and how they compute temporal properties.

 == Why Fixpoints?

-Many temporal properties are inherently _recursive_: to determine if a property holds, we need to check both the current state and future states, which themselves require checking their futures, and so on.
+Many temporal properties are inherently _recursive_: determining whether a property holds requires checking both the current state and future states, which themselves require checking their futures, and so on.
-Fixpoints provide a elegant mathematical mechanism to handle this recursion.
+Fixpoints provide a mathematical mechanism to handle this recursion.

 #definition(name: "Fixpoint")[
   Let $f: 2^S -> 2^S$ be a _monotone_ function on sets of states (i.e., $X subset.eq Y => f(X) subset.eq f(Y)$).